RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 Because FHE operations are computationally expensive, and strategy 1 requires significantly more FHE operations for matching on `[a-z]` regex logic, it is much better to go with strategy 2.

-### Matching
+### Matching with the AST Versus Matching with a derived DFA

 There are a lot of regex pattern matching engines.
-It's been built many times.
-It's been researched thoroughly.
+It's been built many times and it's been researched thoroughly.
 There are different strategies possible here.
 A straight forward strategy is to directly recurse into our RegExpr value and apply the necessary matching operations onto the content.
 In a way this is nice, because it allows us to link the RegExpr structure directly to the matching semantics.